The Best Squirrel Feeder and Other Squirrel Questions

 A squirrel feeder is a way to attract more wildlife to your backyard or private garden.
 They’re cheap and once a squirrel finds it, they will bring their squirrel friends.
 Not only will it attract these adorable creatures, it will keep them from going after the birds in your bird feeders.

 Some squirrel feeders can be pretty intricate.
-We like the cheap ones that are simple.
+The best squirrel feeders are the cheap ones and keep it simple.
 The squirrels do enough entertaining for us.

 Planting Trees for Squirrel Food